Colegio Nacional de Arquitectos de Cuba

-Colegio Nacional de Arquitectos de Cuba (C.N.A.C.) is a Cuban national institution based in Havana, that grew out of El Colegio de Arquitectos de La Habana.
+Colegio Nacional de Arquitectos de Cuba (CNAC; English: National College of Architects of Cuba) is a Cuban national institution for architects, based in Havana.

 History

 Founding

-It was founded in Havana on March 13, 1916.
-Established by legislation, the compulsory licensing of these professionals and the Provincial Colleges of Architects were founded, giving way in 1933 to the constitution of the National College of Architects of Cuba.
+CNAC was established by the Provincial Colleges of Architects in Havana on 13 March 1916, after legislation was passed requiring licensing of architects.

 Legal

-On April 5, 1916, at a meeting held at Tacón Street No. 2, with the presence of the architects Gabriel Román Casals, Rogelio Santana Fernández, Jorge Broderman de Vignier and Lorenzo Rodríguez Ubals, the following minutes were drawn up:
+On 5 April 1916, at a meeting held at Tacón Street No. 2, with the presence of the architects Gabriel Román Casals, Rogelio Santana Fernández, Jorge Broderman de Vignier and Lorenzo Rodríguez Ubals, the following minutes were drawn up:

 Architecture

 The circulation of the Colegio Nacional de Arquitectos building is through a double-loaded corridor.
 It was one of the first curtain walls to be used in Cuba.
 The building consists of a semi-basement and two floors that houses offices, a library, recreation rooms, an auditorium, and a large spiral staircase that forms a large space on three levels which is illuminated by natural light from three panels of glass blocks.
 It has several outdoor porches.
 On the outside, coral stone and green Cuban marble are used.
 The main part of the building (auditorium) is covered by a gable roof, the rest of the building has a flat roof.